 Situated way up in Northern Sweden, the Icehotel has become world-famous because of its ice architecture.
 The entire hotel is constructed out of blocks of ice, and it is rebuilt each winter.

 Located in Jukkasjärvi, everything from the structure to the bars, beds, and glasses are made of ice.
 Guests don heavy coats, and thick furs line the beds.
 The hotel is open every year from December to April.

 Also located up in the North, Abisko National Park is most famous for the Kungsleden hiking trail, which stretches for 300 miles.
 The park is also the home base for the Abisko Scientific Research Station.
 There are lots of trails to hike, but in the winter, you can also head out on skis or a snowboard.
 The most common animal sightings in the park include bears, reindeer, and moose.

-Currently the home of Sweden’s Royal Family, but built in the 16th century, Drottningholm Palace is located on Lake Mälaren on the island called Lovö.
-The palace is open to the public and you can take a tour of the gardens and pavilions.
+Currently the home of Sweden’s Royal Family, and built in the 16th century, Drottningholm Palace is located on Lake Mälaren on the island called Lovö.
+The palace is open to the public, and you can take a tour of the gardens and pavilions.
 The stunning yellow exterior also makes the palace pop and it is one of Sweden’s architectural hotspots.

 Åre Ski Resort

 For travelers who are coming to Sweden in the winter, the Åre Ski Resort is one of the most popular places to go to hit the slopes and spend time with the family.
 This resort area has over 100 slopes located in three different areas.

 The 40 ski lifts are in constant service and will take you to the best runs.
 There are areas that are family-friendly, though there are also off-piste locations that are best left to the adventurous experts.